 Affordable Housing Pipeline

-As of December 2019, 726 affordable units are in the pipeline.
+As of September 15, 2020, 873 affordable units are in the publicly announced pipeline.
 This means the units have anticipated closing dates, but have not yet gone into development.
 As they close, the units shift to be counted under affordable units created or preserved as noted above.